Henning Schwarz, Anja Michaela Kretz – Meisterschüler und Klasse Balkenhol - Ansichten und Einsichten

 Speech at the vernissage of "Views and Insights" by Dr Kathrin Reeckmann, 27.03.2014

-This is actually a matter of course, but it is often obstructed by preconceived opinions and a lack of self-confidence in your own powers of observation.
-I am currently reading the "History of the World in 100 Objects" by Neil MacGregor, director of the British Museum in London.
-With understatement and humour, almost 2 million years of human history are told here through 100 pieces from the museum's collection, from hand axes to credit cards.
-It is absolutely amazing what insights can be gained just from looking at the thing itself in an unprejudiced and knowledgeable way.
-Far too often, we rely on what we think we know and completely forget to explore the things themselves and let them speak for themselves in their own language.
-With the help of this view, unbiased and knowledgeable, I would like to introduce you to the work of Anja Wiebelt and Henning Schwarz.
+This is actually a matter of course, but one that is often obstructed by preconceived opinions and a lack of self-confidence in your own powers of observation.
+I am currently reading "The History of the World in 100 Objects" by Neil MacGregor, Director of the British Museum in London.
+With understatement and humour, almost 2 million years of human history are told here using 100 objects from the museum's collection, from hand axes to credit cards.
+It is absolutely astonishing what insights can be gained simply by looking at the object itself without prejudice and with a wealth of knowledge.
+Far too often we rely on what we think we know and forget to explore the things themselves and let them speak their own language.
+I would like to introduce you to the work of Anja Wiebelt and Henning Schwarz with the help of this unbiased and knowledgeable view.

-If we ask our heart at this point for its contribution, we notice a feeling of transience, of the fleeting, of something-is-no-longer-as-it-used-to-be.
+If we ask our heart about its contribution at this point, we notice a feeling of transience, of the ephemeral, of something that is no longer as it used to be.
 We may also have the feeling that these objects are alive.
-They turn towards each other, they have something essential, almost figurative.
-The title of the work of art "Standby" leads us further down this path.
+They turn towards each other, have something essential, almost figurative about them.
+The title of the artwork "Standby" leads us further down this path.
 In other words, "standby".
 Ready for what?
 Ready to receive something, but what?
-These essential, almost living vessels are perhaps us?
+Are these essential, almost living vessels perhaps us?
 Is that our ego?
-And what do we take in?
+And what are we taking in?
 Sensations, experiences.
 What remains?
 Memories, more or less sharp, fleeting and changeable.
-Unexpectedly but inevitably, we reach a metaphorical level with such trains of thought and can take this perspective with us for the contemplation of Anja Wiebelt's other works:
+Inadvertently but inevitably, we arrive at a metaphorical level with such trains of thought and can take this perspective with us to view Anja Wiebelt's other works: